 Malawi is a small country in southeast Africa bordered by Zambia, Mozambique and Tanzania.
 Affectionately known as the 'Warm Heart of Africa', expats moving to Malawi will find a population that is warm and welcoming, with a climate to match.

-Although Malawi's culture is more conservative than many western countries, the people are friendly, helpful and vibrant.
-Making friends is likely to be a breeze, and both locals and other expats are generally very approachable and helpful.
+Although Malawi's culture is more conservative than many Western countries, the people are friendly, helpful and vibrant.
+Making friends is likely to be a breeze, and both locals and other expats are generally approachable and helpful.
 While this certainly limits culture shock, expats will still have to adjust their lifestyle.
 Some goods and services, such as many clothing stores, are not as easily available as they might be back home, and expats are also likely to experience frequent power cuts – something that may take some getting used to.
 That said, expats are always able to get what they need and import what they can't find in the country.

 The tourism sector accounts for a small percentage of working expats living in Malawi.
 Most expats who work in tourism are located near Lake Malawi, which is the third-largest lake in Africa and covers about a fifth of the country.
 The possibility to relax, take in beautiful sunsets and all that nature has to offer while enjoying water sports, hikes or casual strolls on the beach lure in many tourists.